github/docs/content/codespaces/developing-in-codespaces/using-codespaces-with-github-cli.md

 ---
-title: Using Codespaces with GitHub CLI
+title: Using GitHub Codespaces with GitHub CLI
 shortTitle: GitHub CLI
 intro: 'You can work with {% data variables.product.prodname_github_codespaces %} directly from your command line by using `gh`, the {% data variables.product.product_name %} command line interface.'
 product: '{% data reusables.gated-features.codespaces %}'